paulalewis/kotlin-age/README.md

 About
 -----

-Library for creating abstract games and agents to play those games.
-This software can be used to test the strength and speed of various algorithms in various domains.
+This library was created for my thesis to test the UCT algorithm in various domains, but it could be expanded to include other AI algorithms and domains.

 List of working domains:
 - backgammon